Katie Holmes: 2010–present: television work and return to film

 In 2009, Holmes began filming a remake of the 1970s ABC telemovie Don't Be Afraid of the Dark; the film was released in August 2011.
 Also in 2011, Holmes played the role of Jackie Kennedy in the TV miniseries The Kennedys.
 In October 2011, she also portrayed "Slutty Pumpkin" (Naomi), in the TV show How I Met Your Mother, episode "The Slutty Pumpkin Returns".

 In 2012, Holmes appeared in Theresa Rebeck's new comedy Dead Accounts on Broadway.
 Holmes and Chace Crawford were reportedly cast as the leads in the romantic comedy Responsible Adults, to begin shooting in Los Angeles in "Fall 2011".
 In 2015, Holmes joined the third season of Ray Donovan.

 In 2015, Holmes directed a short documentary for ESPN about Olympic gymnast Nadia Comăneci titled, Eternal Princess, that premiered at the Tribeca Film Festival.

 She directed her first feature film All We Had (2016), released on December 9, 2016, by Gravitas Ventures.
 The film stars Holmes, Stefania LaVie Owen, Luke Wilson, Richard Kind, Mark Consuelos, Judy Greer and Eve Lindley.
 The film follows a single mother Rita, played by Holmes, and her teenage daughter Ruthie, played by Stefania LaVie Owen.
 Homeless and desperate to earn money, the pair end up working at a diner in a small Midwestern town.
 The New York Times wrote: "The soul of the movie is the complicated mother-daughter relationship, which changes as Ruthie, who narrates the story, observes Rita making the same mistakes again and again."

 In 2017, Holmes starred in the heist comedy Logan Lucky, directed by Steven Soderbergh.
 The film received positive reviews, with many critics praising the cast's performances and Soderbergh's direction, and grossed $48 million worldwide.

 In 2018, she appeared in the satirical comedy Dear Dictator, opposite Michael Caine.
-The same year, she made a cameo in the movie Ocean's 8, starring Sandra Bullock, Cate Blanchett, Anne Hathaway, Mindy Kaling, Sarah Paulson, Rihanna, Helena Bonham Carter, and Awkwafina.
+The same year, she made a cameo in the film Ocean's 8, starring Sandra Bullock, Cate Blanchett, Anne Hathaway, Mindy Kaling, Sarah Paulson, Rihanna, Helena Bonham Carter, and Awkwafina.
 The film follows a group of women led by Debbie Ocean, the sister of Danny Ocean, who plan a sophisticated heist of the annual Met Gala at the Metropolitan Museum of Art in New York City, United States.
 Ocean's 8 premiered at Alice Tully Hall on June 5, 2018, and was released by Warner Bros.
 Pictures in the United States on June 8, 2018, 11 years to the day of the release of Ocean's Thirteen.
 The film has grossed over $297 million worldwide.